Enter special characters

 For more compose key sequences, see.

 You can enter any Unicode character using only your keyboard with the numeric code point of the character.
 Every character is identified by a four-character code point.
-To find the code point for a character, find the character in the character map application and look in the status bar or the Character Details tab.
+To find the code point for a character, look it up in the Characters application.
 The code point is the four characters after U+.

-To enter a character by its code point, hold down Ctrl and Shift, type U followed by the four-character code point, then release Ctrl and Shift.
+To enter a character by its code point, press Ctrl+Shift+U, then type the four-character code and press Space or Enter.
 If you often use characters that you can’t easily access with other methods, you might find it useful to memorize the code point for those characters so you can enter them quickly.

 You can make your keyboard behave like the keyboard for another language, regardless of the letters printed on the keys.
 You can even easily switch between different keyboard layouts using an icon in the top bar.
 To learn how, see.